SNH48Live/KVM48/README.md

 optional arguments:
+  -h, --help            show this help message and exit -m {std,perf}, --mode {std,perf}
+                        operation mode (std or perf): std is the standard mode for downloading individual members' VODs; perf is the mode for downloading performance VODs -p, --perf            short for '--mode perf'
-  -h, --help            show this help message and exit -f FROM, --from FROM  starting day of date range
+  -f FROM, --from FROM  starting day of date range
   -t TO, --to TO        ending day of date range
-  -s SPAN, --span SPAN  number of days in date range -n, --dry             print URL & filename combos but do not download --config CONFIG       use this config file instead of the default --edit                open text editor to edit the config file --version             show program's version number and exit --debug
+  -s SPAN, --span SPAN  number of days in date range -n, --dry             print URL & filename combos but do not download --config CONFIG       use this config file instead of the default --filter FILTER       use this filter source file instead of the default
+                        (see perf mode documentation) --edit                open text editor to edit the config file --version             show program's version number and exit --debug